NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.5.Chapter/chp_5_exercises/README.md

 # Exercise 5.5

-This exercise reviews the fow of execution through a program with multiple methods.
+This exercise reviews the flow of execution through a program with multiple methods.
 Read the following code and answer the questions.

 ```java